The Werewolf of Fever Swamp

 The Werewolf of Fever Swamp is the fourteenth book in the original Goosebumps, the series of children's horror fiction novellas created and authored by R. L. Stine.
 The story follows Grady Tucker, who moves into a new house next to the Fever Swamp with his family.
 After a swamp deer is killed, his father believes Grady's dog is responsible, but Grady is convinced a werewolf is the culprit.

-The Werewolf of Fever Swamp was very well-received by critics.
-One reviewer felt the book built up suspense by hiding the identity of the werewolf until the end.

-The book was featured on the USA Today and Publishers Weekly bestseller list.
+The book was well received by critics, and was featured on the USA Today and Publishers Weekly bestseller list.
 In the mid-1990s, it was adapted for television, and was later released on both VHS and DVD.
 In 2006, the book was adapted into a comic book story in the volume Creepy Creatures.